cabrel92/demo-k8s-mini/README.md

 # Kubernetes Cluster template repository

 Need a local Kubernetes cluster to quickly get to tinkering?
-Worry not, it is a mere `vagrant up` (and a couple of minutes) away.
+Worry not, it is a mere `vagrant up` away.

 This repository holds a cluster template to obtain a simple setup from scratch.

-Pick from two structures:
+Two structure options:

 - 1 master node, 3 worker nodes with disks **(default)**
 - 1 master node, 3 worker nodes, 3 storage nodes with disks (enabled from the Vagrantfile)